IS-ENES-Data/Climate-data-analysis-service/README.md

 Then, the notebooks will be visible from the Jupyterhub.

+## Exercises
+In this hands-on we will find, analyze and visualize data from our DKRZ data pool.
+The goal is to create two  maps, which visuaize the number of tropical nights for 2014 (the most recent year of the historical dataset) and for a chosen year in the past.
+In order to achive this, the hands-on will be split into two excercises:

+### `1_hands-on_find_data_intake.ipynb`

+- Search for an appropriate list of data files.
+The datasets should contain the variables `tasmin` on a daily basis.
+- Save your selection as .csv file, so it can be used by another notebook.

+### `2_hands-on_tropical_nights_intake_xarray_cmip6.ipynb`

+- Read the saved selection and open the two files, which are needed.
+- Calculate the number of tropical nights for both years.
+- Visualize the results on a map.
+You can use your preferred visualization package or stick to the example in the demo `use-case_frost_days_intake_xarray_cmip6.ipynb`.

 ### Further Infos

 * Find more in the DKRZ Jupyterhub [documentation](https://jupyterhub.gitlab-pages.dkrz.de/jupyterhub-docs/index.html).